 Schematic of Details about this Manuscript

-- Remove all things that are blinded in the paper – eg, names, names of institutions, etc.
+- Remove all things that are blinded in the paper – eg, names, names of institutions, authors of citations in the references, etc.

 - Accept all changes and remove ALL TRACKING and HIGHLIGHTING from the

 - FINALLY, WE EXPECT A HIGH LEVEL OF ATTENTION TO DETAIL.If you do not want to make these changes or are unable to comply with stylistic requirements after repeated attempts, these changes can be made for you at an additional charge ranging from $50 USD to $175 USD depending on the extent of editing required.
 We also can recommend an editing service that will edit your entire article, including references, and format it for HEALTH BEHAVIOR AND POLICY REVIEWfor $175 USD.
 Note that if you select either of these services, charges are in addition to the publication fee of $525 ($1025 for Open Access) applied by Paris Scholar Publishing Ltd. Failure to comply with stylistic requirements delays production and eventual publication of your paper so it is in authors’ best interests to address these requirements up front or have them assigned to an editorial service.